tschuy/hiking-by-transit/resources.md

 * [Transit Trekker](https://transittrekker.com/transit-trekking-resources/): another transit hiker who has put together links to resources like this one, for cities across the country

 * [California Public Lands map](https://gis.data.ca.gov/datasets/f73858e200634ca888b19ca8c78e3aed_0/explore?location=37.856492%2C-121.985920%2C11.00): a map from CalFire showing all of the public land in the state

+* [Climate Action Center - Bikes on Transit Information](https://www.climateaction.center/ebike-sfbay): Want to take your (e)bike on transit to help you go farther and see more?
+This site has detailed bike-friendliness information on each of the operators in the Bay Area